 There are websites: cdc.gov ncdhhs.gov brunswickcountync.gov with information on COVID-19.

-DOSHER HOSPITAL HAS MADE PREPERATIONS AND IS IN CONTACT WITH SOUTPORT CITY GOVERNMENT, BRUNSWICK COUNTY GOVERNMENT/HEALTH DEPARTMENT AND EMERGENCY MANAGEMENT.
+DOSHER HOSPITAL HAS MADE PREPARATIONS AND IS IN CONTACT WITH SOUTHPORT CITY GOVERNMENT, BRUNSWICK COUNTY GOVERNMENT/HEALTH DEPARTMENT AND EMERGENCY MANAGEMENT.

 THE COVID-19 PANDEMIC IS A PUBLIC HEALTH, MEDICAL, SOCIETAL, ECONOMIC, AND SPIRITUAL CHALLENGE.
 WE WILL RISE TO THE OCCASION AND MOVE FORWARD.
 OUR CITIZENS HAVE THE RESOLVE AND OUR CITY IS PREPARED.